Muhammad-Junaid-Tai/Softplus.com/README.md

 # Softplus.com
-This is a website to download free latest softwares and also most popular sostwares easily.
+This is a website to download free latest softwares and also most popular softwares easily.